greglook/merkle-db/DESIGN.md

 The tree nodes contain a count of the records under them, so the index is also an [order statistic tree](https://en.wikipedia.org/wiki/Order_statistic_tree).
-A similar metric for the linked block sizes allows for quick data sizing as well.
+A similar metric for the linked block sizes allows for quick data sizing.

 ```clojure
 {:data/type :merkle-db/index